Characterizing Truthful Multi-Armed Bandit Mechanisms: Truthfulness characterization

+By~\refeq{eq:influences-in-same-direction-k-players} and ~\refeq{eq:influence-positive} it follows that $I_i(\rho) < I_i(\rho') $.
+However, the mechanism cannot distinguish between $\rho$ and $\rho'$ when agent $i$'s bid is $b_i^+$, since the differing bit $\rho_j(t)$ is not seen.
+Contradiction. \end{proof}

-We focus on the ``if'' direction.
-Let $\A$ be a deterministic allocation rule which is pointwise monotone and weakly separated.
+\begin{proof}[Proof of Theorem~\ref{thm:main-characterization}: the ``if'' direction] Let $\A$ be a deterministic allocation rule which is pointwise monotone and weakly separated.
 We need to provide a payment rule $\mathcal{P}$ such that the resulting mechanism $(\A,\mathcal{P})$ is truthful and normalized.
 Since \A\ is pointwise monotone, it immediately follows that it is monotone (i.e., as an agent increases her bid, the number of clicks that she gets cannot decrease).
 Therefore it follows from Theorem~\ref{thm:Myerson-characterization} that mechanism $(\A,\mathcal{P})$ is truthful and normalized if and only if $\mathcal{P}$ is given by~\refeq{eq:Myerson-characterization}.
-We need to show that $\mathcal{P}$ can be computed using only the knowledge of the clicks (bits from the realization) that were revealed during the execution of \A.
+We need to show that $\mathcal{P}$ can be computed using only the knowledge of the clicks (bits from the \realization) that were revealed during the execution of \A.

-Assume we want to compute the payment for agent $i$ in bid profile $(b_i, b_{-i})$ and realization $\rho$.
+Assume we want to compute the payment for agent $i$ in bid profile $(b_i, b_{-i})$ and \realization $\rho$.
 We will prove that we can compute $\mathcal{C}_i(x):=\mathcal{C}_i(x,b_{-i};\rho)$ for all $x\leq b_i$.
 To compute $\mathcal{C}_i(x)$, we show that it is possible to simulate the execution of the mechanism with $\bid_i=x$.
 In some rounds, the agent $i$ loses an impression, and in others it retains the impression (pointwise monotonicity ensures that agent $i$ cannot gain an impression when decreasing her bid).
 In rounds that it loses an impression, the mechanism does not observe the bits of $\rho$ in those rounds, so we prove that those bits are {\em irrelevant} while computing $\mathcal{C}_i(x)$.
 In other words, while running with $\bid_i=x$, if mechanism needs to observe the bit that was not revealed when running with $\bid_i=b_i$, we arbitrarily put that bit equal to $1$ and simulate the execution of \A. We want to prove that this computes $\mathcal{C}_i(x)$ correctly.